asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

 [Messages](./message.md) represent the data being transmitted between your systems.
 They always include a payload, which is the data the application is sending or receiving, and they may also include headers, which are used to provide additional context or information about the message exchange.

+Adding [messages](./message.md) in an AsyncAPI document primarily involves defining channels, operations, and messages.
+This process is crucial for documenting the exchange of data between your applications.

+In AsyncAPI, you define the interaction of your application with a message broker in terms of channels and operations.
+Channels are the medium through which messages are sent or received, while operations represent the actions of publishing or subscribing to these channels.

 Here is a diagram explaining messages:

 ```mermaid